mhogrefe/malachite/docs/_posts/2022-07-30-denominators.md

 *Problem:* Given a closed interval $$[a, b]$$ with $$a, b \in \Q$$ and $$a < b$$, for which $$d$$ in $$\N^+$$ is it the case that there exists an $$n \in \Z$$ with $$\gcd(n, d) = 1$$ and $$n/d \in [a, b]$$?

-The simplest algorithm is to consider each denominator $$1, 2, 3, \ldots$$ in turn and determine whether some rational with the denominator exists in the interval.
+The simplest algorithm is to consider each denominator 1, 2, 3, ... in turn and determine whether some rational with the denominator exists in the interval.
 This works fine unless the diameter $$b - a$$ is very small.
 If the interval is $$[0, 2^{-100}]$$, it would take a very long time to find an admissible denominator greater than 1.

 Luckily, Malachite knows how to find the simplest rational in an interval, ("simplest" meaning "having the lowest denominator").
 It uses the continued fractions of the endpoints and follows the algorithm sketched out [here](https://en.wikipedia.org/wiki/Continued_fraction#Best_rational_approximations).
 This gives us the lowest denominator in the interval in $$O(n^2 \log n \log\log n)$$ time, $$n$$ being the maximum bit-length of the numerators and denominators of both endpoints.
 Once we've found the lowest denominator $$d$$, we can find the m rationals with that denominator in $$[a, b]$$ and then partition $$[a, b]$$ into $$m + 1$$ smaller intervals.
 Then we can repeat the process to get the second-lowest denominator, and so on.